Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Inference

 \subsection{Birth and death moves}

-The birth, or death, moves increase, or decrease, the number of knots, or equivalently, the number of B-spline basis elements.
-Our design extends the ideas in \citet{dimatteo2001bayesian} and \citet{sharef2010bayesian} to the framework of HMMs.
-We make a random choice between birth and death with probabilities $b_{K}$ and $d_{K}=1-b_{K}$, respectively.
+The birth and death moves allow for increasing or decreasing the number of knots, or equivalently, the number of B-spline basis elements.
+Our design extends the ideas of \citet{dimatteo2001bayesian} and \citet{sharef2010bayesian} to the framework of HMMs.
+Suppose that the current model has knot configuration $(K,R_{K})$, we make a random choice between birth or death with probabilities $b_{K}$ and $d_{K}=1-b_{K}$, respectively.
 In the birth move, we select a knot, $r_{b^{*}}$, at random from the existing knots and create a candidate new knot, $r_{c}$, by drawing from a normal distribution (truncated to $[a,b]$) with mean $r_{b^{*}}$ and standard deviation $\tau(R_{K},b^{*})$, where $\tau$ is chosen as a function having the form $(r_{b^{*}+1}-r_{b^{*}-1})^{\alpha}$ and $\alpha$ is a positive real constant.
-The intuition here is that a new knot is more likely to be needed in locations where existing knots are relatively 'dense'.
+The intuition here is that a new knot is more likely to be needed in locations where existing knots are relatively ``dense".
 To complete the birth step we update the corresponding spline coefficients, which now has dimension $K+5$ for each state.
-Here, our design is guided by the deterministic {\it knot insertion rule} \citet{de2001practical} which allows for a new knot to be inserted without changing the shape of the overall B-spline curve, noting that in our context this exact relationship become approximate as we are working with normalized basis functions.
-We extend the scheme by adding more degrees of freedom such that the dimension matching condition required for the RJ MCMC algorithm is fulfilled.
-More specifically, for the birth of a candidate knot point $r_{c}\in (r_{n^{*}},r_{n^{*}+1})$, the associated spline parameters $\Tilde{a}^{'}_{i,j}$, for $i=1,...,N$, are created as
+Here, our design is guided by the deterministic knot insertion rule described in \citet{de2001practical} which allows a new knot to be inserted without changing the shape of the overall B-spline curve, noting that this exact relationship becomes approximate in our context as we are working with normalized basis functions.
+We extend the scheme by adding more degrees of freedom in order to meet the dimension matching condition required for the validity of the RJMCMC algorithm.
+More specifically, for the birth of a candidate knot point $r_{c}\in (r_{n^{*}},r_{n^{*}+1})$, the associated spline parameters $\Tilde{a}^{'}_{i,j}$, for $i=1,\ldots,N$, are created as